 Explore the world of such a little mouse–from the bestselling author of LITTLE BLUE TRUCK!

 With Alice Schertle’s sweet descriptive language and touching illustrations from Stephanie Yue, a little mouse interacts with the world around him.
 Every season of the year, “such a little mouse” pops out of his hole and goes out to explore the wider world.

 Guinea Pig: Pet Shop Private Eye series

-A six book series about a guinea pig, Sasspants, who is mistaken for a private eye when the ‘G’ falls off of her sign.
-Hijinks ensue when hamster, Hamisher, appoints himself sidekick!
+A six-book series about a guinea pig, Sasspants, who is mistaken for a private eye when the ‘G’ falls off of her sign.
+Hijinks ensue when hamster, Hamisher, appoints himself as a sidekick!
 Appropriate for ages 6 and up, or anyone with a sense of humor.
 I did the illustrations, the indispensable Colleen AF Venable is the author.

 In Mousenet and its sequel, Mousemobile, mice have evolved and are using tiny laptops to save the world from environmental threats.
 The final book in the trilogy, Mouse Mission, came out in October 2015, and is the first book I finished from the road!
+Written by Prudence Breitrose.
 Ages 8 and up.